top of page

 Conclusion: Winter Is No Obstacle

-The idea that air source heat pumps can’t handle a UK winter is one of the biggest myths out there — and now you know it’s simply not true.
-With the right system design, proper insulation, and professional installation, a heat pump will keep your home warm, your water hot, and your energy bills under control, even when it’s freezing outside.
+The idea that air source heat pumps can’t handle a UK winter is one of the biggest myths out there and now you know it’s simply not true.
+With the right system design and a professional installation, a heat pump will keep your home warm, your water hot, and your energy bills under control, even when it’s freezing outside.

 If you want a low-carbon, cost-efficient heating solution that works all year round, it starts with expert advice and a tailored plan for your home.